5 Tactical Shooting Drills To Improve Your Shooting

 Regardless of what kind of the pistol you have, practice firing as fast as your gun can at a target.
 The faster you can pull the trigger, the more bullets you are firing in a short time, the less likely your opponent is able to advance on you.
 An aspect to look out for is that when you are rapidly firing, the second bullet usually fires higher than the first bullet.
 To counteract this, practice firing your gun at the exact point it is falling past the rest position.

 Tactical shooting drill 5 – Adrenaline drill:

-No drill can 100% prepare you for every self-defensive situation.
+No tactical shooting drills can 100% prepare you for every self-defensive situation.
 Each situation is different, and it’s very unlikely you can prepare for every single variation that could happen to you.
-However, following the above drills will give you a good head start in being prepared if the worst was to happen.
+However, following the above tactical shooting drills will give you a good head start in being prepared if the worst was to happen.